mridulgoyal11/Cohabit/README.md

-# ShareNest 🏠
+# CoHabit 🏠

-**ShareNest** is a comprehensive roommate-finding web application designed to help people—especially recent graduates—find compatible flatmates that match their preferences, location, and lifestyle.
+**CoHabit** is a comprehensive roommate-finding web application designed to help people—especially recent graduates—find compatible flatmates that match their preferences, location, and lifestyle.
 Moving to a new city is challenging, and finding the right person to share a space with shouldn't add to the stress.

 <p align="center">
   <img src="https://img.shields.io/badge/MongoDB-47A248?style=for-the-badge&logo=mongodb&logoColor=white" />